codex-academy/codeX_Feb2015Intro/lets_code.md

 * after each task remember to add your changes to git

 In github create a new repository called 'RedAndGreen':

-	* to do that one need to click on the + sign left from your profile name
+* to do that click on the + sign left from your profile name

-As you already created a local git repository follow the instructions for:
+* now select 'New repository'
+* enter the repository name 'RedAndGreen'
+* now click 'Create repository'

+You will be presented with a few different setup options, you need to follow the instructions under:
   **…or push an existing repository from the command line**

-  Use command like:
+the parameters will be specific to your environment and you can copy and paste them into your RedAndGreen local directory in the terminal.

+The command would look like this, with your own git username:

 	  git remote add origin git@github.com:<your_git_username>/RedAndGreen.git
 	  git push -u origin master